-FXB considers that the best way to mitigate the impact of climate change on the poorest is to integrate adaptation measures into its poverty reduction strategies.
+FXB integrates adaptation measures into its poverty reduction strategies.
 We are working to continually strengthen these measures to support communities in adapting to climate change and protecting the environment.

 FXB has always advocated for human’s rights and climate change is the single greatest issue of our time.
 As an entrepreneurial-oriented organization, FXB has quickly responded to embed climate into our impactful methodology.